beluganos/beluganos/doc/operation-guide.md

 ```
 $ sudo systemctl start fibcd
-$ sudo systemctl start netopeer2-server  #Only using NETCONF
+$ sudo systemctl start netopeer2-server  # If NETCONF will be used
-$ sudo systemctl start ncm.target        #Only using NETCONF
+$ sudo systemctl start ncm.target        # If NETCONF will be used
+$ sudo systemctl start snmpd             # If SNMP will be used
+$ sudo systemctl start fibsd             # If SNMP will be used
+$ sudo systemctl start snmpproxyd-trap   # If SNMP will be used
+$ sudo systemctl start snmpproxyd-mib    # IF SNMP will be used
 ```

 To stop,

 ```
 $ sudo systemctl stop fibcd
-$ sudo systemctl stop ncmd               #Only using NETCONF
+$ sudo systemctl stop ncmd               # If NETCONF was started
-$ sudo systemctl stop ncmi               #Only using NETCONF
+$ sudo systemctl stop ncmi               # If NETCONF was started
-$ sudo systemctl stop ncms               #Only using NETCONF
+$ sudo systemctl stop ncms               # If NETCONF was started
+$ sudo systemctl stop snmpproxyd-mib     # If SNMP was started
+$ sudo systemctl stop snmpproxyd-trap    # If SNMP was started
+$ sudo systemctl stop fibsd              # If SNMP was started
+$ sudo systemctl stop snmpd              # If SNMP was started
 ```

 ### CLI mode